+The financial statements have been prepared on the going concern basis.
 The company has financial resources at its disposal with the availability of group bank facilities; as a consequence, the directors believe that the company is well placed to manage its business risks successfully.
 The directors have a reasonable expectation that the company has adequate resources, including the provision of financial support if required, from the parent company which has confirmed its ability to provide such support, to meet its obligations for a period of at least 12 months from the date of approval of the financial statements, to continue in operational existence for the foreseeable future.
 Accordingly, they continue to adopt the going concern basis in preparing the financial statements.
+The directors believe that COVID-19 will not have a material adverse impact on the company's ability to continue as a going concern.